 Each student selected for the program will have an initial meeting with Dr. Gold to set goals for these interactions and to identify discussion areas that will be of most interest and value to the student.
 Subsequently the student will meet with Dr. Gold at least 2-3 times per term.
+Dr. Gold will also connect each student to relevant experts who can provide additional advice.
 Identifying an enhanced learning experience that will further the student’s career or personal goals will be a key discussion goal.
 This personal mentorship is intended to be on-going and extend beyond one year.
 The student can terminate their involvement at any time.
 At the end of the mentoring interactions, the student will provide a brief written summary of the mentoring experience and how they benefitted from it.

 Applicants must be first-generation university students, as defined above.